jake-nyquist/stylus-p256-example/README.md

-## P256 verification using arbitrum stylus
+## P256 verification using Arbitrum stylus

 Examples of c code compiled to stylus to verify a ECDSA signature using a standard P256 Curve.

-This is important for many use cases, but faceid importantly.
+This is useful for many use cases because P.256/secp256r1/prime256v1 is much more common than the curve built into the EVM.

+As an example, Apple FaceID and webauthn signatures must be verified using this curve.

+This repo also includes a sample solidity contract to call the stylus contract.

 **IMPORTANT: this is not tested / audited, and likely has significant bugs**